johansonfelix/coronavirus-tracker/README.md

 - [] Add graphs and comparison mechanism
 - [] Add reported number of deaths and recovered cases data

+1. Some state/values are saved in the Spring Service (bad practice).
+The application is simple and small which justifies my reason to have some state saved in the service.
+2. The application does not have any tests at the moment.
+3. The data validity is not checked.
+The application is experimental - data may be incorrect.

 See the [open issues](https://github.com/johansonfelix/coronavirus-tracker/issues) for a full list of proposed features (and known issues).